singuliere/enough/docs/extending.rst

 Interaction with others scenarios
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Most services rely on bind, postfix and monitoring.
-To enable them you have to add the corresponding hosts in your molecule scenario and to include their playbook in your scenario playbook.
+Most services rely on :ref:`bind`, :ref:`emails <postfix>` and :ref:`monitoring
+<monitoring>`.
+To enable them you have to add the corresponding hosts in your
+molecule scenario and to include their playbook in your scenario playbook.

 You will also be interested by: